json-api-dotnet/JsonApiDotNetCore/docs/usage/routing.md

 ### Non-JSON:API controllers

-If a controller does not inherit from `JsonApiController<TResource>`, the [configured naming convention](~/usage/options.md#customize-serializer-options) is applied to the name of the controller.
+If a controller does not inherit from `JsonApiController<TResource, TId>`, the [configured naming convention](~/usage/options.md#customize-serializer-options) is applied to the name of the controller.

 ```c#
 public class OrderLineController : ControllerBase